Pittsburgh Divorce Lawyer

 - Get your final divorce decree issued by a judge

 For example, the fewer court appearances you have, the lower the cost of your divorce.
 The same goes for the attorney you’ll choose at the start of your case.
-This is because he or she is responsible for protecting you and ensuring that you get the right type of defense and skilled representation.
+This is because your Pittsburgh Divorce Lawyer is responsible for protecting you and ensuring that you get the right type of defense and skilled representation.
 That can only mean one thing: If you don’t have the right representation from the start, you could cost yourself even more money in the long run.

 - Irreconcilable differences

 - Excessive abuse (cruelty)

 - Institutionalization for insanity or a severe mental disorder for at least 18 months with no prospect of discharge